-If the device is sluggish or unresponsive during the upgrade process, see "A Synapse device becomes sluggish or unresponsive during or immediately NOTE after software upgrade." on page 175.
+If the device is sluggish or unresponsive during the upgrade process, see "A Synapse device becomes sluggish or unresponsive during or immediately after software upgrade." on page 172.

-When an updated device restarts with the new software, it may disappear from the device list if its software version is incompatible with the device whose IP address was used for logging on to the WebUI.
+When an updated device restarts with the new software, it may disappear from the device list if its software version is incompatible with the device whose IP address was used for logging into the WebUI.